wyfo/apischema/docs/json_schema.md

 ### Constraints validation

-JSON schema constrains the data deserialized; this constraints are naturally used for validation.
+JSON schema constrains the data deserialized; these constraints are naturally used for validation.

 ```python
 {!validation_error.py!}